 In addition, because the hair or filaments i use are fairly long, there is not a single point of stress and the brushes hold more paint or ink.

 The designs I use are part of why i offer a lifetime warranty for materials and workmanship.
 While there is a thing called normal wear and tear, what causes most artist paintbrushes to fail are not an issue with my brushes.
 How many other brush manufacturers offer a lifetime warranty for materials and workmanship?

 Next is the bristle materials.
 I’m about the only brush manufacturer, who offers 16 different materials for my brushes.
 This includes 12 natural hair bristles and 4 synthetic filaments.
 I use one and sometimes 2 types of material for each brush.
 All of the materials i use are the highest quality available.
 This assortment is offered in part for different types of paint and ink, and on a bigger scope, they are offered so that you can get just the right feel for the way you like to work.

-With the goal of being environmentally responsible, I re-purpose and up-cycle as many materials as i can.
+I re-purpose and up-cycle as many materials as i can with the goal of being environmentally responsible.